PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 Hands should never be placed on suspended loads.

-Why PSC ROUGHNEK Is Critical in These Operations
+Why PSC ROUGHNEK Push-Pull Pole Oilfield Push Pull Tool Built for Rig Floor Pipe Handling Is Critical in These Operations

 PSC ROUGHNEK is specifically engineered for rig floor pipe handling in upstream oil & gas drilling.
 Its purpose aligns directly with the operational hazards present in: